 The Best Game Fish to Catch Year-Round in Niue

 Although many of the game fish species listed above have a peak season for fishing, they can actually be found in Niue’s waters year-round, which is what makes a fishing trip in Niue so exciting as you never know what you’re going to get.

 The only species you’re not going to find year-round in Niue is mahimahi.
 Mahimahi is very seasonal and is only available to catch in Niue’s cooler waters in winter.

 While marlin is in Niue’s waters year-round it’s incredibly hard to catch them unless in the peak season (the fringes of summer).

-Visitors will find many of Niue’s sea tracks closed during the kaloama season, but fishermen eager on trying some kaloama for themselves should ask the advice of the local fishing charters or make friends with some locals who can take them fishing, as each village has its own reef and fishing grounds (it’s illegal to just cast a line off the rocks if you’re a visitor).
+Visitors will find many of Niue’s sea tracks closed during the kaloama season.
+However, fisherfolk eager on trying some kaloama for themselves should ask the advice of the local fishing charters or make friends with some locals who can take them fishing, as each village has its own reef and fishing grounds (it’s illegal to just cast a line off the rocks without asking permission).

-A good place to make friends is down at Sir Robert’s Wharf in Alofi, which is the only place on the island that it’s legal for anyone to cast a line from shore.
+A good place to make friends is down at Sir Robert’s Wharf in Alofi, which is the only place on the island where it is legal for anyone to cast a line from shore.
 You usually find a group of enthusiastic locals there who might take you kaloama fishing.

 To learn more about charter fishing, see the 10 Best Fishing Charters in Niue.